Rhodolite Gemstone and Jewelry – Your Complete Buying Guide

 High quality rhodolite gemstones don’t usually have any inclusions visible to the naked eye, but they may have tiny inclusions inside the stone.
 They’re also more brilliant and lustrous in comparison to the lower quality stones.

-Difference between Rhodolite and Other Red Gemstones
+Rhodolite vs. Other Red Gemstones

 Rhodolite is often confused with other red gemstones that are far more expensive (like the ruby or tourmalines).
 However, the difference can be easily noticed when looking at the base of the stones’ color.